NATIONAL MEDIATION BOARD

 The rules and regulations in this part shall be liberally construed to effectuate the purposes and provisions of the act.

-§ 1206.8 Amendment or recession of rules in this part.
+§ 1206.7 Amendment or rescission of rules in this part.

-(b) Any interested person may petition the Board, in writing, for the issuance, amendment, or repeal of a rule or regulation in this part.
-An original and three copies of such petition shall be filed with the Board in Washington, D.C., and shall state the rule or regulation proposed to be issued, amended, or repealed, together with a statement of grounds in support of such petition.
+(c) Any interested person may petition the Board, in writing, for the issuance, amendment, or repeal of a rule or regulation in this part.
+An original and three copies of such petition shall be filed with the Board in Washington, DC, and shall state the rule or regulation proposed to be issued, amended, or repealed, together with a statement of grounds in support of such petition.

 1207.1 Establishment of special adjustment boards (PL Boards].